ibacon-GmbH-Modelling/BEEHAVEecotox/README.md

 ## Terms of use of the software BEEHAVEecotox (2021)
 BEEHAVEecotox (2021) is the implementation of an ecotoxicological module with the associated changes into the model BEEHAVE_BeeMapp2016, developed by Matthias Becher and colleagues (more information on this model is provided below).

-This implementation is based on the software platform NetLogo (Wilensky 1999), and can be downloaded for free from https://github.com/ibacon-GmbH-Modelling/BEEHAVEecotox.
+This implementation is based on the software platform NetLogo (Wilensky 1999), and can be downloaded for free from https://github.com/BEEHAVE-Model/BEEHAVEecotox.

-Please refer to the BEEHAVEecotox publication (Preuss T. G. et al.; see above) when using this version of the BEEHAVE model.
+Please refer to the BEEHAVEecotox publication (Preuss et al., 2022) when using this version of the BEEHAVE model.

 ## Copyright and Licence Information for the software BEEHAVEecotox (2021):
 Copyright 2021